 Barbatos Ventures Corporation (BVC) is a private domestic corporation engaged, among others, in poultry production as well as in the processing, raising and breeding of chickens and similar stocks.
+On December 16, 2021, the Company's Board of Directors approved the acquisition of 100% of the outstanding capital stock of BVC from Luzon Agriventure, Inc. (LAVI) for a consideration of P1.00.
+The acquisition was accounted as an asset acquisition.
 Beginning January 1, 2022, BVC operated as Vitarich's wholly-owned subsidiary.

-Gromax, Inc. is a wholly owned subsidiary of the Company which started commercial operation in January 1996.
+Gromax, Inc. was a wholly owned subsidiary of the Company which started commercial operation in January 1996.
 Previously, Gromax was a division of the Company, which was spun off to a separate entity.
 Gromax was registered with SEC on November 10, 1995.

-Effective April 1, 2015, the operations of Gromax, manufacturing animal health and nutritional feeds, was reintegrated into the Company.
+Gromax Inc. had ceased operations in 2016 and its operations were reintegrated into the Company effective April 1, 2015.
 Specialty feeds supplement the product offering of animal feeds produced by the Company.
 Pursuant to the reintegration, Gromax transferred all its employees to the Company.
 Retirement benefits accruing to these employees were transferred accordingly.

 On May 31, 2018, the SEC approved the shortening of the corporate life of Gromax until November 10, 2019.
-Gromax Inc. has ceased operations since 2015.
-The Company recognized an impairment loss of 7.4 million which pertains to assets that are no longer recoverable.
+The Company recognized an impairment loss of P7.4 million which pertains to assets that are no longer recoverable.
+On February 16, 2021, Gromax filed with the SEC a Notice of Retention of Corporate Term (until November 10, 2019).